FarronF/limerick-council-meetings/meetings/2017/04/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 14th March 2017.md

 and giving an update on littering offences carried out at the Bring Bank in Rathkeale during the

 Christmas period.
-Members welcomed the report and pointed out the need for CCTV cameras--- 7
+Members welcomed the report and pointed out the need for CCTV cameras
+---
+7

 to be used to monitor unauthorised dumping at Rathkeale Cemetery.
 The Director noted that